 As I read the MSP Reddit forums and other MSP focused forums, I notice that a lot of people are trying Google Adwords and abandoning it because of a lack of results.
 I totally get it.
 It gets depressing to spend money and not see results.
 You can lose your shirt running Google Ads if you’re not careful because Google Adwords Express and other default settings are calculated to get you to spend money and target very broad, non-conversion friendly keywords.

 You can also run into trouble by not having an effective negative keyword list.
 One of the reasons we see success with our campaigns is because I have accumulated years of negative keywords specific to the MSP niche.
 I’ve aggregated negative keywords from MSPs across the country into one giant negative keyword list of almost 1,000 keywords that MSPs waste money on.
 What this does is make it so that when we set up a new MSP Adwords campaign, that new campaign isn’t going to waste tons of money on clicks that are totally irrelevant to that MSP.
 Out of the box, we’re only spending money on relative terms and for the most part, genuine potential customers.

-Another item that causes MSP marketing AdWords campaigns to fail is a lack of effective landing pages.
+Another item that causes MSP AdWords campaigns to fail is a lack of effective landing pages.
 You’ve got to start by building landing pages that directly address the pain that you know your target customer is in.
+Anticipating the client’s questions before they ask them is at the core of MSP digital marketing.
 You might ask questions on that landing page such as:

 - Do you know what your current IT company is even doing for you?